phpmyadmin/phpmyadmin/docs/config.rst

     Defines whether to allow on the fly compression for GZip/BZip2 compressed exports.
-This doesn't affect smaller dumps and allows users to create larger dumps that won't otherwise fit in memory due to php memory limit.
+This doesn't affect smaller dumps and allows users to create larger dumps that won't otherwise fit in memory due to PHP's memory limit for scripts.
 Produced files contain more GZip/BZip2 headers, but all normal programs handle this correctly.

 .. config:option:: $cfg['Export']